kevintom98/kevintom98/README.md

 Full time grduate student at University of Colorado, Boulder specializing in Embedded System and IoT.

-🌱 I’m currently learning Embedded C advanced concepts adn design of embedded systems from scratch.
+🌱 I’m currently learning C advanced concepts and design of embedded systems from scratch.

 📫 How to reach me: kevintom98@gmail.com